vmware-archive/datadog-config-oss/README.md

 rake spec                                                # Run RSpec code examples
 ```

-Note: 'cf_deployment', as used above, is a placeholder for a deployment name, such as 'prod'.
+Note: 'cf_deployment', as used above, is a placeholder for a deployment named in your `config.yml`, such as 'prod'.

 ## Workflow
 ### Dashboards / Screenboards